Building a village of artists, advocates, and innovators.

 The name?

-Sara and Eric met by chance in 2007 in Kyoto, Japan.
-Eric was a student at Rhode Island School of Design (RISD) on a printmaking study abroad program and Sara, (RISD Printmaking alum) was a visiting scholar from Christie's Auction House where she worked at the time.
-While there, they repeatedly passed a coffee/restaurant named DORF that kept catching their eyes.
-Sara took a photo of the sign that featured an iconic, serifed logo, an intriguing image of a mother with ducks, and a provoking message beneath.
+Sara and Eric first met by chance in 2007 in Kyoto, Japan.
+Eric was a student from the Rhode Island School of Design (RISD) on a printmaking study-abroad program, and Sara—a RISD Printmaking alum—was visiting as a scholar from Christie’s Auction House, where she worked at the time.
+During their stay, they kept passing a small coffee shop and restaurant called DORF.
+Its sign—an iconic serifed logo accompanied by an image of a mother with ducks and a mysterious tagline—caught their attention.
+Sara snapped a photo of it, not knowing how meaningful it would later become.

-After the trip, Sara and Eric went their separate ways and a year later chance brought them together once again in Austin, Texas.
-Eric and Sara soon became creative partners, got married, and opened a studio together.
-The photograph of DORF was always floating around somewhere in the studio.
+After the trip, they went their separate ways.
+A year later, chance brought them together again in Austin, Texas.
+They became creative partners, later married, and opened a shared studio—where the photograph of DORF always resurfaced, tucked somewhere among their materials.

 We have no affiliation or commentary on the celebrated, but problematic, VHS series DORF on Golf.